cj-hilder/ble-hr-tool/README.md

 **Session termination warning:** If you are forced into Reset several times in a single session, the app displays a prominent warning advising you to end the session.

-**Resonance Frequency Breathing during reset** — if Resonance Frequency Breathing is enabled (see below), a breathing guide is displayed during the reset.
+**Resonance Frequency Breathing during reset**: If Resonance Frequency Breathing is enabled (see below), a breathing guide is displayed during the reset.
 See the dedicated section below.

 ### ⚫ Pause